Ioctl: Complexity

 ioctl calls minimize the complexity of the kernel's system call interface.
 However, by providing a place for developers to "stash" bits and pieces of kernel programming interfaces, ioctl calls complicate the overall user-to-kernel API.
 A kernel that provides several hundred system calls may provide several thousand ioctl calls.

 Though the interface to ioctl calls appears somewhat different from conventional system calls, there is in practice little difference between an ioctl call and a system call; an ioctl call is simply a system call with a different dispatching mechanism.
 Many of the arguments against expanding the kernel system call interface could therefore be applied to ioctl interfaces.

 To application developers, system calls appear no different from application subroutines; they are simply function calls that take arguments and return values.
-The runtime libraries of the OS mask the complexity involved in invoking system calls.
-Unfortunately, runtime libraries do not make ioctl calls as transparent.
-Simple operations like discovering the IP addresses for a machine often require tangled messes of ioctl calls, each requiring magic numbers and argument structures.
+The core libraries (e.g. libc) mask the complexity involved in invoking system calls.
+The same is true for ioctls, where driver interfaces usually come with a user space library.
+(E.g. Mesa for the Direct Rendering Infrastructure of graphics drivers.)

 Libpcap and libdnet are two examples of third-party wrapper Unix libraries designed to mask the complexity of ioctl interfaces, for packet capture and packet I/O, respectively.

 Security

+In traditional design, kernels resided in ring 0, separated from device drivers in ring 1, and in microkernels, also from each other.
+This has largely been given up due adding the same overhead of transitioning between rings to driver/kernel interfaces, that syscalls impose on kernel/user space interfaces.
+This has led to the difficult-in-practice requirement that all drivers, which now reside in ring 0 as well, must uphold the same level of security as the kernel core.

-The user-to-kernel interfaces of mainstream operating systems are often audited heavily for code flaws and security vulnerabilities prior to release.
-These audits typically focus on the well-documented system call interfaces; for instance, auditors might ensure that sensitive security calls such as changing user IDs are only available to administrative users.
+While the user-to-kernel interfaces of mainstream operating systems are often audited heavily for code flaws and security vulnerabilities prior to release, these audits typically focus on the well-documented system call interfaces.
+For instance, auditors might ensure that sensitive security calls such as changing user IDs are only available to administrative users.

+Because the handler for an ioctl call also resides directly in ring 0, the input from userspace should be validated just as carefully.
+As vulnerabilities in device drivers can be exploited by local users, e.g. by passing invalid buffers to ioctl calls.